 Your website should emphasise the niche you want to work in and the work you want to do within that niche.

-Devote more space to the goods or services you want to sell and less to those that you are happy to sell less often.
+Devote more space to the goods or services you want to sell and less to those that you’d prefer to sell less often.

 7. Don’t leave people hanging